ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 Updating objects in the new API works in a similar way to the old API.
-Instead of using the :meth:`set` method on objects, you simply set the key of the entity to the new value, and call :meth:`session.commit` to persist the changes to the database.
+Instead of using the :meth:`set` method on objects, you simply set the key of the entity to the new value, and call :meth:`Session.commit` to persist the changes to the database.

 The following example adjusts the duration and comment of a timelog for a